NewLife Timeline

 2017-2018

-NewLife continues to grow in Canada and abroad.
-We expanded our international relief program by sending nine barrels to assist victims of the mudslide in Sierra Leone from Canada.
-This was followed by fundraiser events with the Ottawa community to sponsor education via our Backpack and School Supplies Drive to Sierra Leone, Cote d’Ivoire, and Ghana, meeting the education need of hundreds of kids.
-Several events including exhibitions at renowned centres like EY Centre and Barbecue (Taste of Africa) which raised funds for our shipping project and assisted Restoring Hope Shelter in acquiring more beds.
-The project organized several forums through the NewLife Women’s Forum which was sponsored by the Government of Ontario to give women a space to inspire, educate and empower each other.
-Various workshops from Entrepreneurs and professional was a good source of empowerment for women who are planning to take a bold step towards being self- employed.
-The project acquired its office in Dec 2018 at 5-2000 Thurston Drive, Ottawa ON K1G 4K7.
-This location is used as the head office, at the same time serving as the NewLife Designs boutique and space for project activities namely, the Women’s World Forums, Afro-Canadian Craft and Tutoring classes.
-NewLife had new partnerships such as We Care Focus, Infusion Global, etc.
+NewLife continued to grow in Canada during this time.
+We expanded our international relief program by sending aid barrels to assist victims of the mudslide in Sierra Leone from Canada.
+This was followed by fundraiser events and Backpack and School Supplies Drive in the Ottawa community to sponsor education in Sierra Leone, Cote d’Ivoire, and Ghana.
+Thanks to Cultural Arts Studio for making their space available for our fundraiser events.
+Other events included exhibitions at renowned centres like EY Centre and Barbecue (Taste of Africa) to raise funds for our shipping project and assist Restoring Hope Shelter in acquiring more beds.
+NewLife organized several forums through the NewLife Women’s Forum which was sponsored by the Government of Ontario to give women a space to inspire, educate and empower each other.
+Various workshops from entrepreneurs and professionals were a good source of empowerment for women who are planning to take a bold step towards being self-employed.
+NewLife acquired its office in Dec 2018 at 5-2000 Thurston Drive, Ottawa ON K1G 4K7.
+This location is used as the head office, boutique for NewLife Designs, and a space for project activities for the Women’s World Forums, Afro-Canadian Craft and Tutoring classes.

 2019 - 2020

-We established our exhibitions in various parts of the Ottawa city and outskirts.
-We also developed our marketing and sales department through the various platforms to raise funds and support the various activities of the Project.
-We developed the NewLife Designs (Fashion and Craft) as a channel of education about the Black culture and its values through crafts and fashion.
-Determined to see women rise to a place of accomplishment, we worked with women who wants to establish their own business as Entrepreneur.
-In collaboration with established female entrepreneurs, wee served as a link for new female entrepreneurs.
-Since 2018, the Afro-Canadian craft classes have been developing skills, self-esteem and confidence in kids and teens.
-In collaboration with Youth Service Bureau and Causeway, Youth Service Bureau and the Ecole Alternative of the Public-School Board of Ottawa the Project have been providing training and employment for youth and adults.
-Due to COVID 19 we moved our French tutoring online and offered both paid and free classes.
-NewLife Designs produced thousands of masks (printed with company logo or African print fabric) to help prevent the spread of COVID 19.
+We continued to establish our exhibitions in various parts of Ottawa.
+We also developed our marketing and sales department through various platforms to raise funds and support the various activities of NewLife.
+We developed NewLife Designs (Fashion and Craft) as a channel for education about the Black culture and its values through crafts and fashion.
+Determined to see women rise to a place of accomplishment, we worked with women who wanted to establish their own businesses as Entrepreneurs.
+In collaboration with established female entrepreneurs, we served as a link for new female entrepreneurs to connect with relevant mentors.
+Since 2018, the Afro-Canadian craft classes have been developing the skills, self-esteem and confidence of kids and teens in the community.
+In collaboration with the Youth Service Bureau and Causeway, Youth Service Bureau and the Ecole Alternative of the Public-School Board of Ottawa, NewLife has been providing training and employment for youth and adults.
+During the COVID-19 pandemic, we moved our French tutoring online and offered both paid and free classes.
+NewLife Designs produced thousands of masks (printed with company logo or African print fabric) to help prevent the spread of COVID-19